SanthoshRam333/PythonLibrariesTutorials/README.md

 # PythonLibraries
-This repository is collection of python scripts and notes while I was learning these Python libraries - pandas, numpy, seaborn, matplotlib, datetime, cufflinks, plotly, BeautifulSoup.
+This repository are a collection of python scripts and notes while I was learning these Python libraries - pandas, numpy, seaborn, matplotlib, datetime, cufflinks, plotly, BeautifulSoup.

 ## NBviewer for Plotly-Cufflinks Intro Tutorial